 from his old sins

 “Old” denotes a point of time in the past, long ago, when we were non-Christians.
 Christ paid for our “old sins” on the cross.
-He did all the work on the cross in forgiving us from our sin.
+He did all the work on the cross in forgiving us of our sins.

 “Sins” mean to miss the mark.

 To remember our forgiveness is to keep our appreciation for the work of the cross fresh.

 Napoleon said, “A mind without a memory is like a fortress without a garrison.”
 Unless we remember the things we have in Christ, we will develop spiritual blindness to our forgiveness.

-While going to seminary in Dallas, President Kennedy was shot at a spot I passed every day going to seminary.
+While attending seminary in Dallas, President Kennedy was shot at a spot I passed every day going to seminary.
 After the shooting, people milled around the area in great numbers.
 As time went on, fewer and fewer people came to the site.
 The place faded in its wonder.
 Unless Christians renew our memory of forgiveness, the reality of Christianity will fade.
 Familiarity breeds contempt.
 Long driving on superhighways dulls the sense of speed.

 Is 38:17, “Indeed it was for my own peace

 But You have lovingly delivered my soul from the pit of corruption,